syncfusion-content/wpf-docs/wpf/Ribbon/Add-Items-to-QuickAccessToolBar.md

 ![C:/Users/SUGAPR~1/AppData/Local/Temp/SNAGHTML6d3ac4.PNG](AddingItemstoQuickAccessToolBar_images/AddingItemstoQuickAccessToolBar_img3.jpeg)

-### Add items from QAT Customize Window
+## Add items from QAT Customize Window

-To open QAT Customize Window, select **MoreCommands** option from the ContextMenu of the QAT.
+To open QAT Customize Window, select `MoreCommands` option from the ContextMenu of the QAT.
 In the QAT Customized Window, the list of Commands is available.
-The Commands can be filtered only from the Particluar tab by using **Choose** **commands** **from** option.
-Then, select the Command to add to the QuickAccessToolBar and add commands to the right Pane of the Quick Access ToolBar Dialog by clicking Add Button.
-Finally click OK.
-To open QAT Customize Window, select **MoreCommands** option from the ContextMenu of the QAT.
-In the QAT Customized Window, the list of Commands is available.
-The Commands can be filtered only from the Particluar tab by using **Choose** **commands** **from** option.
+The Commands can be filtered only from the Particluar tab by using `Choose commands from` option.
 Then, select the Command to add to the QuickAccessToolBar and add commands to the right Pane of the Quick Access ToolBar Dialog by clicking Add Button.
 Finally click OK.

 ![](AddingItemstoQuickAccessToolBar_images/AddingItemstoQuickAccessToolBar_img4.jpeg)